Bioconductor/BioC2019/docs/workshops.md

   multitude of ways, increasing the risk of overfitting when developing multivariate predictors of drug response.

 - Ludwig Geistlinger and Levi Waldron. _Functional enrichment analysis of high-throughput omics data_.
+[Workshop Syllabus & Materials][Geistlinger_Omics].
   This workshop gives an in-depth overview of existing methods for enrichment analysis of gene expression data with regard to functional gene sets, pathways, and networks.